PeppyP/project-euler-solutions/solutions.md

 ## Problem 16

 **Pierre Sejourne** - C++
-$2^{100}$ us a 31-digit integer, far too large for native C++ types.
+$2^{100}$ is a 31-digit integer, too large for native C++ types.
 But it’s also tame in structure as it's just a power of 2.
 So, we can use digit-wise arithmetic to simulate it instead.
 We represent the number as a vector<int> where each element is a digit.
 We start with 1, and multiply the number by 2, one digit at a time, 100 times.
 Then sum the elements of the vector.
 ```C++
 void multiplyBy2(std::vector<int>& digits) {